A Survey of Graph Unlearning: Conclusion

 \section{Conclusion}

 This paper offers a comprehensive review of the emerging field of graph unlearning, which plays a vital role in responsible AI development.
 It details various graph unlearning approaches and methodologies, along with their applications in diverse domains, highlights the wide-ranging impact of this research area, including social networks, financial networks, and transportation systems.
-We have emphasized the sensitivity of GML to data privacy and adversarial attacks, underscoring the importance of graph unlearning techniques in addressing these critical concerns.
-Additionally, the connections drawn between graph unlearning and differential privacy underscore the significance of privacy-preserving techniques in the responsible design and deployment of AI systems.
+We emphasize the sensitivity of GML to data privacy and adversarial attacks, underscoring the importance of graph unlearning techniques in addressing these critical concerns.
 The comprehensive taxonomy, up-to-date literature overview, and evaluation measures provided in this survey empower researchers to explore new approaches and contribute to this evolving field.
 The suggested research directions offer exciting opportunities for future investigations, encouraging the development of novel algorithms, fortified privacy guarantees, and exploration of applications in emerging domains.